 "Real creativity needs to occur not by playing something that you been playing over and over again and playing some variation of it, but to create something in the moment, right in the moment.
 That's creative improvisation.
 To be able to approach a musical terrain and you've got all these solutions for it, I don't consider that creative at this point."

 But what does it all sound like?
 Zooid sticks to acoustic instrumentation: Threadgill on flute and alto sax, Ellman on acoustic guitar, Stomu Takeishi on acoustic bass guitar, Jose Davila on tuba and trombone, and Elliot Humberto Kavee at the drums.
 Kavee's contribution is massive: his propulsive drumming lends a funky, upbeat air to the group, despite an overall lack of strong beats.
 There's a lively pulse, but it can't easily be counted out like James Brown-style funk.
 Over the drums, counterpoint rules.
 Each instrument unravels its own melodic lines, and quickly the distinction is blurred between composition and improvisation, comping and soloing.
 The sound is complex and at times prickly, a stew of harmonic interaction that's difficult to pin down.
 There's no tension-building or resolution, just an exciting, taut feeling that betrays the delicate balance of the intervallic interactions.
 It sounds like a bustling jazz band, but something is distinctly different.
-Even if it can't be adequately articulated, you can
+Even if it can't be adequately articulated, you can feel that Zooid is something musically new and untamed.
+It's the System.

 Take a listen: